steve1281/python_beyond_basics/README.md

 Plus, I wanted to see how PyCharm worked with Git.  (to be fair, its ok once you get it set up.)

 As a caveat, I am not really maintaining these files at all.
-You can get the completed files from pluralsight directly if you want; I am more interesting in saving the code evolution.
+You can get the completed files from Pluralsight directly if you want; I am more interesting in saving the code evolution.